Sukotto-1999/APRip_PSP/README.md

 ## Read notes for xdelta patches

+**DJMax Portable 3**\
+There seems to be an error where the playback speed multiplies and then goes back to normal.
+I can't figure out this issue.

 **DJMax Portable Clazziquai Edition**\
 This patch completely removes references to .ISO, .CSO, .DAX or any references especially usbisoloader.pbp.
 Patch by 2CH.